Nursing – Careers

 Do you have Magnet status?

 Yes!
-Penn State Health Milton S. Hershey Medical Center was notified in September 2012 that it had been awarded its second Magnet recognition by the ANCC.
+Penn State Health Milton S. Hershey Medical Center was notified in August 2017 that it had been awarded its third Magnet recognition by the ANCC.
 This award is the nursing profession's highest honor for health care organizations.

 What is the nurse-to-patient ratio?